ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ```
 docker run -d -p 8085:8085 watson-nlp-container:v1
 ```
+The models are now being served.
 The gRPC endpoint will be exposed on port 8085 at localhost.

 ### 4. Test
-Finally, test the service using a simple Python client.
-The client code is under the directory **Watson-NLP/Watson-NLP-Container/Client**.
+You can now test the service.
+There is code for a simple Python client code in the directory **Watson-NLP/Watson-NLP-Container/Client**.

-Assuming that you are in the Runtime directory:
 ```
 cd ../Client
 ```